NickCL2/enhanced-text-widget/readme.txt

 == Screenshots ==

-1. Widget editor.
+1. Widget options

 == Upgrade Notice ==

 = 1.2 =
-This adds option to display bare text (no before/after widget/title elements are shown)
+This adds option to display bare text (no before/after widget/title elements are shown).

 = 1.1 =
 This adds a CSS class parameter to each widget.